chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/visual-test-driven-development.md

 - ✍🏽 **Build out the test cases.** Specify a set of inputs to the component that cover these use cases.
 It can often lead you to think about scenarios that you wouldn’t consider if you developed it in a more ad-hoc way.
 - 🔍 **Implement and verify.** As you progress towards the solution, you can quickly and easily verify each state in the component explorer.
-- 📁 **Capture snapshots.** The set of specs survive the development process will form the basis of the regression tests.
+- 📁 **Capture snapshots.** The set of specs that survive the development process will form the basis of the regression tests.
 - 🔄 Iterate

 ### Writing visual test cases